eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/authentication/post-secret-401.md

 description: How to solve API challenge 29 - authentication failed with username and password.
 ---

+# How to complete the authentication failed challenge

-How to complete the authentication failed with username and password challenge number 29, which returns a status code of 401.
+How to complete the authentication failed with username and password challenge by adding a Basic Auth header with the wrong details.
+In response the API returns a status code of 401.

 ## 	Authentication Challenge